 "We have a variety of clinical trials open, particularly for breast cancer," said Theresa Keefer, clinical trials coordinator at the cancer center.

 "Unlike what people may have learned about research in school, in cancer clinical trials everyone gets the standard cancer treatment for their disease.
-The goal is to compare the standard treatment against the standard treatment plus the new treatment."

 The breast cancer trials include three designed to tackle invasive cancer and a fourth designed to determine whether adding a drug called Herceptin to surgery and radiation improves outcomes for women with ductal carcinoma in situ.
 "Oncologists are constantly searching for more and better options for patients with aggressive forms of cancer," explained Dr. Howard.
 "Three of our new clinical trials will test new combinations of therapy for patients with different types of invasive breast cancer.
 Our goal is to see if these therapies improve their initial outcomes or reduce the risk of cancer recurrence long term.
 Other trials we have open focus on late-stage cancers for which we have limited treatment options, such as recurrent lung cancer. " Cancer Crusaders Launch Event for Patients The announcement of new clinical trials is music to the ears of Erica Rogers, one of the organizers of a new group focused on raising money to support cancer patients receiving treatment at SVMC.